Fairfield - Dutton Park

 Fairfield - Dutton Park shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Educational participation in the area is high, with 34.7% of residents currently enrolled in formal education.
-This includes 15.7% in tertiary, 6.7% in secondary, and 6.0% pursuing primary education.
+Educational participation is notably high, with 34.7% of residents currently enrolled in formal education.
+This includes 15.7% in tertiary education, 6.7% in secondary education, and 6.0% pursuing primary education.

 Frequently Asked Questions - Education